SAH Inclusion, Diversity, Equity, Accountability, and Sustainability (IDEAS) Initiative

 - Creating a Diversity, Equity and Inclusion Committee, which will meet regularly and engage in discussion with the SAH Board to keep SAH accountable and to continue to embed the values of the IDEAS Initiative into all SAH does.

-The call for nominations for the SAH Diversity, Equity and Inclusion Committee will be published in July 2020.
+The call for nominations for the SAH Diversity, Equity and Inclusion Committee is open through August 31, 2020.

 - Organization-wide, working toward raising consciousness about DEI issues and taking leadership roles in addressing issues of inclusion, diversity, equity, accountability, and sustainability.